Jerod Mayo excited to be first Black head coach in Patriots history

 Mayo followed Kraft's answer with his own perspective.

 "What I will say though is I do see color.
-I believe if you do see color, because I believe if don't see color, you can't see racism," Mayo said.
+I believe if you don't see color, you can't see racism," Mayo said.
 "What I would say is I want you to be able to go up to those people and really understand those people.
 So it goes back to, whatever it is, black, white, yellow.
 It really doesn't matter.
 But it does matter, so we can try to fix the problem that we all know we have."

+WBZ-TV sports director Steve Burton asked Mayo about his comments regarding race during a one-on-one interview following the press conference.

+"I understand where Robert was coming from.
+I think it's important," Mayo said.
+"I think [Kraft] was talking about in the building and in football, but I was talking about in the world.
+Raising my kids, having those discussions around the table, those are great discussions to have.
+I am fortunate enough to be raising four Black kids and making sure they are aware and treat everyone fairly.
+Not treat everyone the same, but fairly.
+I thought that was something that needed to be said."

 for more features.